Polling for United States presidential elections: 1960

 Polls throughout the campaign indicated a very close race.
-Incumbent Vice President Nixon initially led, but then had problems (a poor image in the first television debate and a knee injury which prevented him from campaigning) which gave Kennedy the lead in the polls for most of the campaign.
+Incumbent Vice President Richard Nixon initially led, but then had problems (a poor image in the first television debate and a knee injury which prevented him from campaigning) which gave John F. Kennedy the lead in the polls for most of the campaign.
 In the end, Kennedy had an extremely close victory.

 1964

-Incumbent President Johnson maintained a large lead in the polls and won in a landslide due to popular sympathy after the assassination of John F. Kennedy, a good economy, lack of severe foreign problems, and an effective campaign to portray Goldwater as a dangerous, out-of-touch extremist.
+Incumbent President Lyndon B. Johnson maintained a large lead in the polls and won in a landslide due to popular sympathy after the assassination of John F. Kennedy, a good economy, lack of severe foreign problems, and an effective campaign to portray Goldwater as a dangerous, out-of-touch extremist.

 1968

-The campaign was always close according to the polls, but after the tumultuous 1968 Democratic Convention Nixon established and maintained a lead.
+Initially, incumbent President Lyndon B. Johnson had been the early frontrunner for the Democratic Party's nomination.
+However, after he only narrowly won the New Hampshire primary, he eventually withdrew form the race, and Vice President Hubert Humphrey was proclaimed the new Democratic candidate.
+The campaign was always close according to the polls, but after the tumultuous 1968 Democratic National Convention, Nixon established and maintained a lead.
 American Independent candidate George Wallace ran in opposition to civil rights and in support of segregation and received considerable support in the South.
 Humphrey began catching up to Nixon in the polls late in the campaign, but ran out of time as Nixon won a narrow victory.

 1972

-Incumbent President Nixon was re-elected in a landslide, winning every state except Massachusetts after maintaining a large poll lead due to the economic recovery from the 1969–1970 recession and his portrayal of McGovern as a foreign-policy lightweight and social radical ("amnesty, abortion, and acid").
+Incumbent President Nixon was re-elected in a landslide, winning every state except Massachusetts after maintaining a large poll lead due to the economic recovery from the 1969–1970 recession and his portrayal of George McGovern as a foreign-policy lightweight and social radical ("amnesty, abortion, and acid").
 McGovern was also hurt by his change of vice-presidential candidates in mid-campaign, raising questions about his judgement.

 1976

-Carter opened up a large lead over incumbent President Ford due to dissatisfaction with Watergate, Ford's pardon of Nixon and the sluggish economy.
+Jimmy Carter opened up a large lead over incumbent President Gerald Ford due to dissatisfaction with Watergate, Ford's pardon of Nixon and the sluggish economy.
 Ford closed the gap near the end of the campaign with good debate performances, among other things.
 He was hurt by his comment that there was no Soviet domination of Eastern Europe and ran out of time to close the polling gap with Carter, who won by a narrow margin.